What is Medi-Cal?

 The plan covers:

 Your provider can prescribe you drugs that are on the IEHP preferred drug list.
-This is sometimes called a Formulary.
+This list is also called a Formulary.
 Drugs on the IEHP Formulary are safe and effective.
-To find out if a drug is on the Formulary or to get a copy of the IEHP Formulary mailed to you, call IEHP Member Services at (800) 440-IEHP (4347), TTY (800) 718-4347.
+To find out if a drug is on the Formulary or to get a copy of the IEHP Formulary mailed to you, call IEHP Member Services at 1-800-440-IEHP (4347) / TTY (800) 718-4347.

 Sometimes IEHP needs to approve a drug before a provider can prescribe it.
 IEHP will review and decide on these requests within 24 hours.

-• A pharmacist or hospital emergency room may give you a 72-hour emergency supply if they think you need it.
-IEHP will pay for the emergency supply.
+- A pharmacist or hospital emergency room may give you a 72-hour emergency supply if they think you need it.
+IEHP will pay for this supply.

-• If IEHP says no to the request, IEHP will send you a letter that lets you know why and what other drugs or treatments you can try.
+- If IEHP denies to the request, IEHP will send you a letter that tells you why and what other drugs or treatments you can try instead.